Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - [x] Password never expires
 - [ ] Account is disabled

 By default, the home folder will be `C:\Users\biocbuild`.
-If this needs to be changed (e.g. to `D:\biocbuild`), double-click on the biocbuild user and make the change in the Profile tab.
+If space on `C:` is limited this might need to be changed to something else (e.g. `D:\biocbuild`).
+To do this: double-click on the biocbuild user and make the change in the Profile tab.
 Note that the `C:\Users\biocbuild` folder will still be created and populated at first logon.

 Make the biocbuild user a member of the Remote Desktop Users group.